The Abu Herd

 Like humans, elephants develop their own personalities from a very early age.
 Their likes and dislikes, foibles and quirks usually stay with them throughout their long lives.
 The Abu herd though are much more than mere characters; they are eloquent ambassadors for elephant conservation.

-Warona is Sirheni’s fourth calf and over time has become more playful and sociable.
-She was born a week before Christmas in 2011 and the elephant handlers named her Warona, which is a Setswana name meaning “For Us”.
-Originally she spent a lot of time with Cathy, walking at the front of the herd, but as she grew older she began to mingle more with the rest of the herd and the guests.
+Sirheni’s fourth calf was born on 17 December 2011 and named Warona, a Setswana name meaning ‘For Us.’
+Originally, she spent a lot of time with Cathy, walking at the front of the herd, but as she grew older she began to mingle more with the rest of the herd and the guests.
+Her ‘sisters’, Lorato and Paseka, play with her and generally try to keep her out of trouble.

 Born on an incredibly starry summer night in 2013 to Kitimetse, Naledi (which means ‘star’ in Setswana) was tragically orphaned just six weeks later when Kitimetse passed away in January 2014.
 This meant that immediate action had to be taken to both comfort Naledi – and save her life.
 Initially, it was thought that Naledi could be nursed by either Sirheni or Cathy, who were both lactating.
 However, neither of them was able to provide enough milk for the baby (even elephants this young need a lot of milk each day).
 The decision was made to move Naledi to a safe and comfortable space away from the herd where her elephant handlers could provide love, care and attention around the clock as well as teach her to feed by bottle, before she was judged ready to meet the herd once more.